 With the aim of strengthening Fast Retailing governance, the committee discusses and advises the Board of Directors on important items relating to Fast Retailing corporate governance, such as the requirements and nomination policy regarding candidates for director and auditor positions, the policy for determining director remuneration, requirements relating to the Company's chief executive officer, and smooth management succession planning.
 The committee is chaired by a director nominated by the Board, and the majority of committee members are independent external executives (both external directors and external statutory auditors).
-The committee held 2 meetings during FY 2021.
+The committee met twice during FY2022.